 Submit An "I Can STEM" Nomination

 This is your opportunity to honor a STEM role model in your work place or community!
-The deadline for nominations is November 20th.
+The 2022 nomination form will be available September 2021.

 Our STEM Strategic Advisory Board will review the nominees and select the finalists.
 Twelve role models will be chosen.

 Each month, a finalist will be announced and featured on our website.
 Their stories will be shared in hopes of inspiring others who don’t often see themselves represented in STEM professions.